 Do you know what a Japanophile or Japanophilia is?
-Many people like anime and manga, so they tend to call themselves "Otakus”.
-But as already said in another post, the meaning of this word in Japan is not very well regarded.
-In fact, this term tends to be used as a form of depreciation by the Japanese.
+A lot of people like anime and manga, so they tend to call themselves "Otaku”.
+But as already said in another post, the meaning of this word in Japan is not very well seen.
+Incidentally, this term tends to be used as a form of deprecation by the Japanese.

-On the other hand, there are people who like Japanese culture, people, history and more.
+On the other hand, there are people who like Japanese culture, people, history, among others.
 And yet some insist on calling themselves “Otaku”.
 But after this post, if you are one of those people, you will have another term for yourself.

-Yes, with a brilliant deduction, the term of the question in the first paragraph is the correct term.
-But calm down, let's explain it better for you to know the reason.
+Yes, with a brilliant deduction, the question term in the first paragraph is the correct term.
+But calm down, we will explain better for you to know the reason.
 In fact, unlike Otaku, this term is very well regarded by Japanese culture.

 What does Japanophile mean?